 Bosphorus is a very busy waterway with many ships and oil tankers going through it, as well as local fishing and ferries go to the Asian side back and forth.
 Around 48.000 ships pass through this strait annually, three times denser than the Suez Canal traffic and four times denser than the Panama Canal.
 Approximately 55 million tones of oil are shipped through the strait each year.

 There are two suspension bridges on the Bosphorus connecting Europe to Asia (or vice versa).
 The first one is known as "Bosphorus Bridge" and was opened on 29th October 1973 between Beylerbeyi and Ortakoy neighborhoods.
 It's 1074 meters (1175 yards) long between two pillars, has 6 lanes, 165 meters (540 feet) height of piers.
 The second one is known as "Fatih Sultan Mehmet Bridge" (or FSM Bridge shortly) and was opened in 3rd July 1988 between Anadolu Hisari and Rumeli Hisari neighborhoods.
 This one is 1090 meters (1192 yards) long, has 8 lanes, and is 65 meters high from the water surface.
 The FSM bridge is a part of TEM highway (Trans European Motorway) between Ankara and Edirne provinces.
-Both bridges are tolled which is paid during passage to Asian direction only.
-The first one accepts only vehicles with electronic pass system (called OGS) and the second one both OGS and cash.
+Both bridges are tolled which is paid during the passage to the Asian direction only.
+On both bridges only vehicles with electronic pass system (called OGS or HGS) are accepted, no cash.
 No bicycles nor pedestrian traffic is allowed on them.
-The construction of the third suspension bridge has started in May 2013 by a consortium of Italian and Turkish companies, planning to finish the construction by the end of 2015.
+The construction of the third suspension bridge has started in May 2013 by a consortium of Italian and Turkish companies, planning to complete it by the end of 2015.

-Today, a tunnel is in construction between Uskudar and Yenikapi neighborhoods was put into service in October 2013.
-It's a big project sponsored and constructed by Japanese companies and will be open by the end of 2013, which is delayed for 4 years due to technical reasons and archaeological findings.
-This tunnel will connect only railways between Europe and Asia, not motor vehicles.
+The tunnel between Uskudar and Yenikapi neighborhoods was put into service in October 2013.
+It's a big project constructed by Japanese companies, which is delayed for 4 years due to technical reasons and archaeological findings.
+This tunnel connects only railways / subway between Europe and Asia, not motor vehicles.
 Nowadays another tunnel is under construction between Kazlicesme neighborhood in Europe and Goztepe neighborhood in Asia and it will serve to the cars.
 This project is called "Eurasia tunnel" and is planned to be completed by 2016.